awards &recognition

 We offer workshops for Sport Scholarship athletes on time management, skill development, strength and conditioning and nutrition.

-Reward & Recognition for your hard work!
+Reward & Recognition

-You work hard developing your Clubs & Socs.You put in endless hours organizing events, balancing the books, planning trips, designing posters and much more.
+You work hard developing your Clubs & Socs.You put in endless hours organising events, balancing the books, planning trips, designing posters and much more.
 We value the hard work that you do developing Clubs & Socs, and the buzz and excitement that your activities make to life in DCU.
 Here are some of the ways that we recognize and reward your hard work!

 DCU Sports Awards